VHS Revival recaptures a treasure trove of 80s nostalgia

 The second thing he does is tone down the magic and give his pewee characters a lesson in reality—at least temporarily.
 One of the movie’s central morality plays is the idea that, no matter how dependent on it we may become, there is more to life than money, or in this case riches.
 Throughout the movie the kids go through a series of ups and downs, the scene in which they seem to stumble upon Willy’s treasure prematurely, only to realise they are standing under a wishing well proving particularly significant.
 Rather than answering their hopes and dreams, the well acts as a window into reality and the monotonous, real-life tragedy that waits beyond their adventure.
 Not only does it allow them to see their situation through the sober eyes of adulthood, it inspires them to make one last push for freedom with the kind of heartfelt abandon that only a child can conjure.

 When the kids finally do splash their way to a mysterious cave of gems and rubies, they immediately rejoice in their newfound opulence, but through the long-fabled Willy, Mikey grows to discover what is truly important.
-For The Goonies, riches represent freedom, perhaps the only thing in life other than love that transcends the prospect of wealth and the peace of mind it may bring, but through Willy they realise that it is more about the journey than the spoils, and the newfound understanding that journey brings.
+For The Goonies, riches represent freedom, perhaps the only thing in life other than love that transcends the prospect of wealth and the peace of mind it can bring, but through Willy they realise that it is more about the journey than the spoils, and the newfound understanding that journey brings.